Watley Receives National Recognition

 AEL Director Named to State Board

 Delia Watley, Program Manager of the Adult Education and Literacy program, was chosen to serve on the Executive Board of The Texas Association for Literacy and Adult Education (TALAE).
-TALE was formed in 1968 and their purpose is to promote the development of a comprehensive education program for adults in the State of Texas, to promote and encourage the professional growth of educators in the field of literacy and adult education, to promote the exchange of ideas and collaboration among professionals, volunteers and organizations at all levels in the State of Texas and to collaborate with local, state, regional and national organizations interested in literacy and adult education.
+TALAE was formed in 1968 and their purpose is to promote the development of a comprehensive education program for adults in the State of Texas, to promote and encourage the professional growth of educators in the field of literacy and adult education, to promote the exchange of ideas and collaboration among professionals, volunteers and organizations at all levels in the State of Texas and to collaborate with local, state, regional and national organizations interested in literacy and adult education.

 Irving ISD AEL Prepares Students for the Apparel Industry